 Two STI index are calculated with a different frequency weighting, STI (male) and STI (female).
 If Include Noise Effects is selected a proper signal spectra should be played through the Public Address system or electroacoustic transducer and should be measured with an octave band RTA.

-A 64k pink noise shaped with STI male spectra STILEVMALE65536.WAV is available in the CLIO distribution in the CLIO signal directory.
+A 64k pink noise shaped with STI male spectra STILEVMALE65536.WAV is available from the downloadable resources in our website at the following link: